IbcAlpha/IBC/userguide.md

    (eg shell histories, process lists etc).

-To encrypt your password (ie for option 2 above), run the following command from the IB Controller directory:
+To encrypt your password (ie for option 2 above), run the following command from the IBController directory:

 ``java -cp IBController.jar ibcontroller.IBController encrypt <your-password>``

-The program output will include your encrypted password, which can then be included in your IB Controller configuration ``.ini`` file.
+The program output will include your encrypted password, which can then be included in your IBController configuration ``.ini`` file.
 You should also clear your shell history if you entered the above command.
 In most cases this is achieved by pressing ALT+F7 (Windows users) or typing ``history -c`` (Linux), although you should check it worked by pressing the up arrow afterwards.